serby/schemata/README.md

-# schemata - Define and manage objects that represent you business entities.
+# schemata - Define and manage objects that represent your business entities.

 schemata allows you to define schemas to ensure your objects are well formed.
 This is similar to the concept of a schema in [mongoose](http://mongoosejs.com/) but unlike mongoose schemata has nothing to do with data persistence.
-This lightweight decoupled approach give the ultimate flexibility and freedom to use the module with in your application.
+This lightweight decoupled approach gives the ultimate flexibility and freedom to use the module with in your application.

 ## Installation

-  $ npm install schemata
+    npm install schemata

 ## Usage